The following is taken directly from the ST2084 specification.

 In the presentation, improved HDR shadow detail was stated as being an example of the benefits HDR brings over SDR... which is incorrect.
 The reality is the SDR image is probably just poorly graded, even potentially deliberately so, to promote HDR.
 HDR provides no such benefit over SDR shadow detail.

-(The presentation referenced can be seen on YouTube, which a search will find.)
+(The presentation referenced can be seen on YouTube.)

 Due to the EOTF curve in use on PQ based HDR the black under normal home viewing conditions will often be 'crushed' when compared to SDR versions of the same image.
 This is born out by the surround illumination level that is specified as being preferred for HDR as being 5 nits, while for SDR it is specified as 10% of the maximum lamination of the display.
 That is a huge discrepancy, and shows that HDR black/shadows will often be washed-out/clipped when viewed in any environment where the ambient light levels cannot be controlled.